huangjc7/ai-ops-agent/README.md

 | Qwen (Aliyun) | ✅ |
 | Hunyuan (Tencent) | ✅ |
 | OpenAI | ✅ |

+# Features
+- **Automated Log Analysis**: AI automatically analyzes logs (e.g., `journalctl`, `kubectl`) and provides insights, suggesting the next steps for troubleshooting.
+- **Configuration Insights**: AI reviews system configurations (e.g., systemd, Kubernetes) and explains their impact or potential issues.
+- **Command Suggestions**: Based on your logs or system state, AI generates the appropriate commands for the next troubleshooting steps.
+- **Human-in-the-loop**: AI assists with decision-making, but you stay in control — review and approve commands before execution.
+- **Lightweight**: No agents or additional software needed on target machines — the tool runs directly from your control machine.

 # TODO LIST
 - Solve context length issues, session management -- Long-term plan